backpagepod/backpagepod.github.io/_posts/2023-03-13-xl-12-20-snes-megadrive-games.markdown

 ---
 title: "XL Episode 12: 20 SNES and Mega Drive Games That Shaped Our Gaming Tastes"
 date:   2023-03-13 09:00:00 +0000
+excerpt: "Our key SNES and Mega Drive games take centre stage in this month's XL episode."
 excerpt_separator: "<!--more-->"
 categories:
 - Episode